bsoelch/Concat/doc/concat.md

 Examples:
 ```
 0 =:: mut x                 ## declare a mutable integer x
-x addrOf =:: xAddr             ## the address of x  (will have type  i32 ptr mut)
+x @ =:: xAddr               ## the address of x  (will have type  i32 ptr mut)
-x addrOf i32 _ ptr =: xPtr     ## get the address of x as (immutable) raw i32 pointer
+x @ i32 _ ptr =: xPtr       ## get the address of x as (immutable) raw i32 pointer
 "Hello" i8 5 ptr =: str     ## strings are i8 array-pointers with the length as argument
 str i8 _ ptr cast  =: str2  ## fixed size pointers can be assigned to raw pointers
 str2 .length                ## the length in the most significant dimension of array&pointer types can be read through the '.length' field
 ```

 ### arrays